Not sure which Medicare plan works for you? Use our easy tool to shop, compare, and enroll in plans from popular carriers.

 Health Screening Services

-Treating illness is much more successful when problems are caught early.
-This is especially true in cases involving cancer and the heart.
+In general, treating illness has greater success when problems are caught earlier than later.
+This is especially true in cases involving cancer and conditions of the heart.

-Health professionals that offer screening services for Medicare recipients can be Medicare providers.
+Health practitioners and facilities that offer screening services for Medicare recipients can be Medicare providers.
 Basically, this means Medicare will compensate them an agreed-upon amount for different types of testing.

 What Medical Service or Product Outlets Would NOT Be Considered a Provider?

 Overall, the vital services or products covered by Part A or Part B Medicare require one main thing:

 In order for Medicare to cover medical service or supply, your attending physician must declare it medically necessary for your health and well-being.

 While many of us consider certain items and services crucial, if the Medicare provider doesn’t consider it a medical need, then Medicare won’t cover it.